Tsunami014/Phoenix-Engine/README.md

 - ### **make a video demonstration** (Riley was working on the script)

 - ## Make sure everything works properly.
-To do that we need to make a new release soon
+To do that we need to make a new release soon (maybe once we are done?)
+- Agreed - Riley =)

 ## More to do about the code